Multidisciplinary Mesothelioma Care at Washington Cancer Institute

 The Washington Cancer Institute and three other cancer centers worldwide have treated a combined 300 peritoneal mesothelioma patients using the Sugarbaker procedure.
 While the disease has long been associated with a survival rate of one year or less, patients treated with Sugarbaker’s technique at these centers experienced a median survival of five years or longer.

 Doctors at the Washington Cancer Institute have created a systematic guide to help determine the best candidates for treatment at the Peritoneal Surface Malignancies program.
 The first step is presurgical screening, during which a team of doctors review the patient’s imaging scans and other test results before a face-to-face meeting.

-Next, the patient meets with a surgical oncologist at the cancer center’s Oncology Specialty Center (OSC).
-In the initial evaluation that follows, a team of doctors explain the cancer diagnosis and imaging scan results before describing possible approaches to treatment.
+Next, the patient meets with a surgical oncologist at the cancer center’s Oncology Specialty Center.
+In the initial evaluation that follows, a team of doctors explains the cancer diagnosis and imaging scan results before describing possible approaches to treatment.
 The meeting also includes a physical examination.

 Before cancer surgery, patients must undergo a surgical evaluation called a diagnostic workup.
 This step includes patient education, further testing (which may include an EKG heart test, blood tests and imaging scans) and a consultation with an enterostomal therapist.
 After surgery, patients can expect to spend about 21 days at the hospital recovering.